-Chances are you’re not going to be from accidental death…but what if you did?
+Chances are you’re not going to die from an accidental death…but what if you did?
+This article tells you when you should consider this type of insurance.

 Accidental Death Overview